Rocket men: Red Sox pitchers mow down 20 Rangers

 Kimbrel opened the ninth inning by striking out Nomar Mazara on a pitch that hit Mazara on the back foot.
 The ball kicked away, Mazara dashed to first base, and home-plate umpire Chad Fairchild ruled it a wild pitch.

 Red Sox manager John Farrell requested a video review but was told by crew chief Alfonso Marquez that the play was not reviewable.
-Mazara was permitted to remain at first base, and Kimbrel struck out the next three batters, his second career four-strikeout inning, bringing the team total to 20.
+Mazara was permitted to remain at first base and Kimbrel struck out the next three batters, his second career four-strikeout inning, bringing the team total to 20.

 If Mazara had been called out, the Red Sox would've wound up with 19 strikeouts.